Today's Articles

 Willard Wigan

 He has since aimed to make even smaller artworks, visible only with a microscope.
-He is the creator of the world's smallest sculptures, often taking months to complete one, working between heartbeats to avoid hand tremors.
+He is the creator of the world's most miniature sculptures, often taking months to complete one, working between heartbeats to avoid hand tremors.
 “You have to control the whole nervous system; you have to work between the heartbeat and the pulse of your finger, which can destroy the work.".
-Wigan uses a tiny surgical blade to carve microscopic figures out of rice, and fragments of grains of sand and sugar, which are then mounted on pinheads.
+Wigan uses a tiny surgical blade to carve microscopic figures out of rice and fragments of grains of sand and sugar, which are then mounted on pinheads.
 To paint his creations, he uses hair plucked from a dead fly (the fly has to have died from natural causes, as he refuses to kill them for the sake of his art).

 He decided to prove that "less is more" and that "nothing could be everything."
 Wigan was awarded an MBE for services to art in July 2007.
 In 2007, Wigan's 70-piece collection was purchased by tennis player and businessman David Lloyd, who ensured the collection for a total value of 11.2 million.
 In 2010, the BBC reported that Wigan had sculpted a model of St Bartholomew's church in Chosen Hill, Gloucestershire, on a grain of sand that he had taken from its churchyard.
-He had done so in response to a challenge from his girlfriend, who described the result as "absolutely fantastic".
+He had done so in response to a challenge from his girlfriend, who described the result as "absolutely fantastic."

 The Library of Birmingham exhibited his works in January 2015.